-Authors: Northlake Board Members Fiscal Year 2022-23
+Reviewed and Ratified: Board Members Fiscal Year 2022-23, 2024-25

-Board Policy 04: Executive Sessions
+Board Meetings Policy 04: Executive Sessions (was Board Policy 04)

 Ratified: Northlake Unitarian Universalist Church board, February 14, 2023

 Relationship to other policies or bylaws: This policy may relate to policies or procedures of other Northlake committees/entities.
 In the event this policy conflicts with the policies or procedures of other bodies, this policy will control.
 However, in the event any portion of this policy conflicts with language in Northlake's bylaws, the bylaws will control.